 Because blended call centers allow businesses to capitalize on their sales leads during low inbound call volumes, you may experience better sales campaigns.

-They offer more flexibility in the ways agent workloads are allocated, which can enable businesses to pivot easily during market trends in order to seize new sales opportunities.
+They offer more flexibility in the ways agent workloads are allocated, which can enable businesses to pivot easily during market trends to seize new sales opportunities.

 Enhancing Customer Experience